CGuard: Efficient Spatial Safety for C: Design

 To prevent such cases, we initialize the pointer fields in all allocations (including stack and global variables) with {\tt NULL}.
 Furthermore, if a global variable is initialized with an interior pointer, we also update the corresponding tag in the initialization.

-If memory access is guarded by a bounds check, we reset the pointer tag before the memory access; otherwise, we only reset the offset field to catch the invalid accesses using pointers that don't satisfy the size-invariant (Section~\ref{sec:size_inv}).
+If memory access is guarded by a bounds check, we reset the pointer tag before the memory access; otherwise, we only reset the offset field to catch the invalid accesses using pointers that do not satisfy the size-invariant (Section~\ref{sec:size_inv}).

 For indirect calls with memory operands, we reset the pointer tag.
 If the address of a function leaves the static scope, we make it invalid.
 Marking the function addresses invalid disallows read/write on these addresses; however, the execution of invalid addresses is allowed using an indirect call.
 As a result, the application can execute any arbitrary virtual address using an indirect call.
-The existing mechanism for protecting indirect calls \cite{abadi2009cfi,zeng2011cfi} can be used alongside our scheme to enforce control flow integrity for indirect calls.
+The existing mechanism for protecting indirect calls \cite{abadi2009cfi,zeng2011cfi} can be used alongside our scheme to enforce control flow integrity.